 If you like vegan scones, you might also want to try these vegan chocolate chip scones or this recipe for vegan cranberry lemon scones.
 If you're a fan of all things pumpkin (all year round!), check out this list of healthy pumpkin everything recipes, from risotto to pesto.

-- 1/2 cup sugar
+1/2 cup sugar

-- 3 1/2 cups all-purpose flour
+3 1/2 cups all-purpose flour

-- 2 teaspoons baking powder
+2 teaspoons baking powder

-- 1/2 teaspoon baking soda
+1/2 teaspoon baking soda

-- 3 teaspoons ginger powder
+3 teaspoons ground ginger

-- 1/2 cup
+1/2 cup vegan margarine

-- 2 cups pumpkin (pureed)
+2 cups pumpkin puree

 In a large mixing bowl, combine dry ingredients (flour, sugar, baking powder, baking soda and ginger).
 Cut in vegan margarine, adding a bit at a time until mixed.

-- On a lightly floured surface, knead the dough a few times, pushing it into a large circle, a few inches thick.
+On a lightly floured surface, knead the dough a few times, pushing it into a large circle, a few inches thick.

-- Cut into 12 or so triangular pieces.
+Cut into 12 or so triangular pieces.
 Imagine you are cutting a pizza so that you get even, triangular slices.

-- Bake at 425 F for 12 to 15 minutes, or until done.
+Bake at 425 F for 12 to 15 minutes, or until done.

 Serve warm with a bit of vegan butter and jam, or wait until the scones are cooled and enjoy dipped in a hot cup of coffee.

-- These scones are lightly flavored with ginger, but if you like a spicier scone, try adding a bit of nutmeg, cinnamon or allspice.
+- These scones are lightly flavored with ginger, but if you like a spicier scone, try adding a bit of nutmeg, cinnamon, or allspice.

 - Coconut oil can be substituted in place of vegan margarine.
 Be sure the oil is in its solid, scoopable state when using, not liquefied.

-- Alternative flours such as oat flour, coconut flour, buckwheat flour, barley flour or whole wheat flour may be used in place of all-purpose flour.
+- Alternative flours such as oat flour, coconut flour, buckwheat flour, barley flour, or whole-wheat flour may be used in place of all-purpose flour.
 However, different flours absorb moisture differently, and you can't always make a one to one measurement swap.
 If you choose to use an alternative flour in this recipe, you may need to experiment with amounts to acquire the desired scone consistency.